 Section 3.

 The order of business at each Annual Meeting shall be fixed at the beginning of the meeting by the voting delegates, officers and members of the Board.
-The agenda shall include, but not be limited to:
+The agenda shall include, but not be limited to a report on the most recent financial audit and the introduction of newly-elected Board members.

-Call to order

-Review of minutes of last meeting

-Address of the Chairperson

-Reports of the Board of Directors

-Reports of officers

-Reports of standing committees

-Unfinished business

-Election of officers and regional representatives

-Miscellaneous business

-Adjournment

 Section 4.

 The Executive Committee shall develop the Annual Meeting agenda including the appropriate business of the Association.